 Each foam bullet was shot into ALAS (Atelier & Art Space ) gallery’s window using a military-style-modeled toy gun.
 The 438 foam bullets correspond to the number of children and adults that have been shot during school shootings since 2012.
 The foam bullets with the names and ages of the victims represent the 138 lives lost.

-Three months after the display in ALAS, America’s Teddy Bear was invited a few blocks over to ISOLA – Art Brut Galerie in Frankfurt, Germany.
+Three months after the display in ALAS, America’s Teddy Bear was invited to ISOLA – Art Brut Galerie in Frankfurt, Germany.

 This time the Teddy Bear was constructed on a life performance during the Opening Night.